BhupalReddySama262318/My-Weather-App/README.md

 # Weather App

-This project is a simple weather app that allows users to search for the current weather in any city.
+This project is a simple weather app that allows users to search for the current weather and the upcoming 5 days weather of any city.

 ## Features

 - Search for current weather by city name
+- Or search the weather of your location
 - Displays temperature, humidity, wind speed, and weather conditions
 - Responsive design